Remod-org/NextGenPVE/README.md

 ## Permissions

-- realpve.use   -- Currently unused
+- remodpve.use   -- Currently unused
-- realpve.admin -- Required for access to GUI and other functions
+- remodpve.admin -- Required for access to GUI and other functions
-- realpve.god   -- Override PVE, killall
+- remodpve.god   -- Override PVE, killall

 ## Configuration